Generalized Helmholtz conditions for non-conservative Lagrangian systems: Introduction

 When the covariant forces are of dissipative or gyroscopic type, the problem has been studied recently in \cite{CMS10, MSC11}.
 In these two papers the authors provide generalized Helmholtz conditions, in terms of a multiplier matrix, for a SODE \eqref{sode} to represent Lagrange equations with non-conservative forces of dissipative or gyroscopic type.

-While, in this paper, we generalize the work of Crampin, Mestdag and Sarlet \cite{CMS10, MSC11}, the approach we use is different.
-We will reformulate the inverse problem of Lagrangian systems with non-conservative forces in terms of a semi-basic $1$-form, using the Fr\"olicher-Nijenhuis formalism, and by extending the techniques developed in \cite{BD09}.
-The main contribution of this paper is to provide, in Theorem \ref{thm2}, generalized Helmholtz conditions in terms of semi-basic $1$-forms for the most general case of Lagrangian systems with non-conservative forces.
-These generalized Helmholtz conditions are equivalent, when expressed in terms of a multiplier matrix, to those obtained by Mestdag, Sarlet and Crampin \cite{MSC11} for the particular case of dissipative or gyroscopic forces.

 The structure of the paper is as follows.
-In Section \ref{section_gf} we use the Fr\"olicher-Nijenhuis formalism \cite{FN56, GM00, KMS93} to provide a geometric framework associated to a given system \eqref{sode}.
+In Section \ref{section_gf} we use the Fr\"olicher-Nijenhuis formalism \cite{FN56, GM00} to provide a geometric framework associated to a given system \eqref{sode}.
 This framework includes: a nonlinear connection, dynamical covariant derivative and curvature type tensors.
-In Section \ref{section_ghc} we use this geometric setting to reformulate the inverse problem of Lagrangian systems and provide generalized Helmholtz conditions in terms of a semi-basic $1$-form.
-This semi-basic $1$-form will represent the Poincar\'e-Cartan $1$-form of the sought after Lagrangian.
-In our approach, in the most general context, the covariant force field $\sigma$ is a priori given, together with the SODE \eqref{sode}.
-This differs from the \emph{semi-variational equations} studied by Rossi in \cite[Section 2]{Rossi14}, where one has to search for the Lagrangian function and the covariant force field as well.
-In the particular case when the covariant force field $\sigma$ is zero, the generalized Helmholtz conditions $GH_1 - GH_3$ of Theorem \ref{thm2} reduce to, and simplify, the Helmholtz obtained in \cite[Theorem 4.1]{BD09}.
+In Section \ref{section_ghc} we use this geometric setting to reformulate the inverse problem of Lagrangian systems with non-conservative forces.
+The main contribution of this paper is to provide, in Theorem \ref{thm2}, generalized Helmholtz conditions in terms of semi-basic $1$-forms for the most general case of the problem.
+Such semi-basic $1$-form will represent the Poincar\'e-Cartan $1$-form of the sought after Lagrangian.
+In the particular case when the covariant force field $\sigma$ is zero, the generalized Helmholtz conditions $(GH_1) - (GH_3)$ of Theorem \ref{thm2} reduce to, and simplify, the Helmholtz obtained in \cite[Theorem 4.1]{BD09}.